NithinKalidas/Appian/Process Model.md

 # Appian Interview Question

 ## 1. Difference Between Start Process and Sub Process?
 Explain with real time example?
+Start Process: The started process is load-balanced and may run on a different execution engine.
+Sub Process: Runs on the same execution engine as the parent.

 ## 2. Production Issues you came across in PM and how did you handle them?